Drecoder/spoke-tool/README.md

 ## ⚙️ Configuration

-Create a `config.yaml` file in your project root:
+Create a `config.yaml` file in your project root.
+If no config file is found, default values will be used.

 ```yaml
 # config.yaml